achille1789/zenhome/README.md

 ### Interacting with the API

 fastAPI automatically builds interactive OpenAPI documentation.
-To access it, [click here](http://localhost:8000/docs).
+To access it when running on your local environment, [click here](http://localhost:8000/docs).

 ### Running Tests